alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 Note:

-**n the early days, programmers found it difficult to write code without using goto.
+**In the early days, programmers found it difficult to write code without using goto.
 However, today we understand that avoiding goto is not a problem at all.**

 ## goto is not always bad